F-O-T/contentagen-sdk/README.md

 - Locale support via `x-locale` header for internationalization
 - Agents can be used as authors (author info is derived from the agent config)
 - New procedures: `getAuthorByAgentId`, `getRelatedSlugs`, `getContentImage`, `streamAssistantResponse`
-- Streaming support for real-time AI assistant responses with language selection
+- AI assistant response support with language selection
 - Selected schemas and types exported for advanced usage

 ## Installation